Ekla Akash

 Ekla Akash is a 2012 Indian Bengali film directed by Sandipan Roy.
 The lead characters of this film are Goutam Ghose, Parno Mittra and Parambrata Chatterjee.

 Plot

-Ekla Akash is a story of love, despair, infidelity and a tragedy in general.
-It deals with a troubled marriage between a young couple, Arijit and Nisha.
+Ekla Akash deals with a troubled marriage between a young couple, Arijit and Nisha.
 The ambitious couple have reached a point in their relationship where there is no turning back so they continue to live with each other and their child is also born.
 Arijit’s infidelity is primarily the reason as he is having an affair with his colleague.
 Arijit also has questions regarding Nisha’s special relationship with her mentor S.R, who is a film director and wants to make a film star.
 Eventually he does make her a star, but it only makes things worse.